sterlingbaldwin/scalable_project_3/README.md

 	[id]: str: The ship's id
 ```

-### get_network
+### controller_message

 ```
-ENDPOINT: /get_network
+ENDPOINT: /controller_message
-[summary]: Calcualte the network from the ship detail list and returns
+[summary]: Make the enitities to make action or receive message
 Params:
-	[shipID: str]: The id of the ship
+	[message: str]: The specific message to be sent
 Return:
-	[network: list]: The network of the ship located
+	[void]: The ships will all execute the actions or specific ship recevice message
 ```

 ### add_to_network